 Purchase the New York Sightseeing Flex Pass easily online, before you travel.
 You’ll receive a voucher with a QR-code, which is your pass.
 You can show it at the attractions, on your phone, to get in.
 I recommend printing the pass as well, so you have a paper copy, just in case.
 There’s no need to decide beforehand which attractions to visit, just decide what you want to do when you’re in New York.
 So, maximum flexibility for a minimum price!
 You can also download a digital guide.
 It contains information on the tours and attractions, and tells you how to use the pass at each one.

-Update: Due to COVID-19, there is a limited amount of 9/11 Museum tickets available and they are often sold out a week in advance.
-Because reserving a time slot with a discount pass is not possible for this attraction, at this moment I recommend you to buy your 9/11 Museum tickets separately well in advance, or visit the 9/11 Tribute Museum, also included in the pass.
+Update: There is a limited amount of 9/11 Museum tickets available and they are often sold out days in advance.
+Because reserving a time slot with a discount pass is not possible for this attraction, at this moment I recommend you to buy your 9/11 Museum tickets separately well in advance.

 Is the New York Sightseeing Flex Pass worth it?